-The A-TAP fusion can be produced recombinantly in commercial cell lines and thus is less complex as well as less expensive relative to the in vitro chemical conjugation and follow up purification to generate ADCs.
+A-TAP fusion can be produced recombinantly in commercial cell lines and thus is less complex as well as less expensive relative to the in vitro chemical conjugation and follow up purification to generate ADCs.

-A-TAP is the only biological payload, outside of cytokines (which have significant toxicity issues) that could generate both “biobetter” and first-in-line products.
+A-TAP is a next generation biological payload technology, outside of cytokines (which have significant toxicity issues) that could generate both “biobetter” and first-in-line products.

 A-TAP also provides several benefits that are not possible by ADCs including its ability to utilize both internalizable as well as non-internalizable targets, as compared to ADC’s utility in internalizable targets only.